 It is essential that we unite to raise the profile and status of nursing throughout the year.
 We want to encourage more nurses into leadership positions, and ensure that nurses around the world have access to quality education and improved working conditions.
 This is our year so let’s make the most of it.

-Quick links to help you plan for 2020
+Quick links to help you plan for this year

 - Key messages for 2020 Year of the Nurse and the Midwife